umakantp/jsmart-express/README.md

 ## Parameters

 The mustacheExpress method can take one parameter: the directory of the partials.
-When a partial is requested by a template, the file will be loaded from `path.resolve(directory, partialFromTemplate)`.
+When a partial is requested by a template, the file will be loaded from `path.resolve(directory)`.
 By default, these value is determined by Express.

 ## Properties